Slippy2k/hode-cyxx/README.txt

 Settings submenu is not implemented.

-PSX version datafiles can be used but background overlays (MDEC) are not decoded and menu is unavailable.
+PSX datafiles can be used, but menu and videos are missing.

 Credits: